tiby312/dinotree_alg/doc_references/design.md

 In this document, we'll go over the high level design of some of the algorithms provided by this crate.
-As a user of this crate, you don't really need to know any of thise.
+As a user of this crate, you don't really need to know any of these.
 All you need to concern yourself about is the users guide.

 # Tree data structure

 First lets talk about the tree data structure itself before we talking about the algorithms that exploit its properties.
-From benching some of the query algorithms, it was apparent that the bottleneck was the querying of the tree, not the construction of the tree.
-So right off the bat, the design desision was made to make the tree such that once it was constructed it was fast as possible even if this meant compramizing on efficient insertion and removal.
-So memory compactness is the kay goal.
+Early in development, from benching some of the early query algorithms, it was apparent that the bottleneck was the querying of the tree, not the construction of the tree.
+So right off the bat, the design desision was made to make the tree such that once it was constructed, querying was fast as possible even if this meant comprimizing on construction performance.
+So memory compactness is the key goal.

 ## Construction